Vitória, Espírito Santo: Ports

-The city has two ports: the Port of Vitória and the Porto do Tubarão.
+The city has two ports: the Port of Vitória and the Port do Tubarão.

-The Porto de Vitória is the most difficult port for ships to access in all of Brazil.
+The Port of Vitória is the most difficult port for ships to access in all of Brazil.
 The Bay of Vitória is extremely narrow, with rocks and hills that complicate access by freighters and maritime cruisers to the docks.
 Ships, cars, and people all compete for space.
 There are restrictions on traffic, limiting the use of the port.
 Currently, the port is mostly used by cruise ships and for the repair of ships and oil platforms.

 The Port of Tubarão was designed in the 1960s by Companhia Vale do Rio Doce when the Port of Vitória began showing signs of saturation.
 It offers much easier access to the sea.
 Since its opening in 1966, its capacity has gradually increased, reaching 80 million tonnes/year in the last decade.
 Although originally created to export iron ore, in recent years, it has added silos for storing grains and soybean meal.
 The port is located at one end of Camburi Beach.